Cybernuggetz/Honey-Pot/README.md

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Usage of remote desktop client tool to access the virtaul machine.
+- Usage of remote desktop client tool to access the virtual machine.
 - Microsoft Sentinel workbook to visualise the IP to country of location.

 ## Steps